 Route is revolutionizing how ecommerce brands control customer engagement instead of leaving it in the hands of third-party carriers, impersonal chatbots, or whatever else tries to throw a wrench in your customer relationship.
 With solutions like these, Route empowers any ecommerce merchant to curate enjoyable experiences:

 - Simple, self-serve issue resolution

-When customers don’t have to worry about their package getting to them, reach out with questions, or sit in support purgatory if a problem happens, they remember.
+When customers don’t have to worry about their package getting to them, reach out with questions, or sit in customer support purgatory if a problem happens, they remember.
 They remember the standout experience with your brand, driving them back to your warm ecommerce embrace again and again.
 This is an opportunity to turn your post-purchase experience into a well-oiled retention machine.

 Ecommerce Brands Can’t Afford Not to Invest in Customer Retention

-You probably picked up loads of new customers throughout the pandemic, and the ecommerce surge has no end in sight.
 If you’re still stonecold focused on acquiring more ecommerce newcomers, consider pulling the retention lever instead.